-I’m sitting here, on the night before my accident-iversary (it’s a word people use…I googled it to see if I made it up or not) and I’m attempting to write something eloquent about time passing.
-Every time I think I have something decent I read it back to find that it sounds artificial…it sounds like I’m trying to hide what I really want to say.
-So I imagine what I’m about to write isn’t going to be eloquent; it may not even be well written.
-But I can pretty much guarantee that it will be what I want to say.
+I’m sitting here, on the night before my first accident-iversary (it’s a word people use—I googled it to see if I made it up or not) and I’m attempting to write something eloquent about time passing and about the fact that it has been one year since my accident.
+Every time I think I have something decent, I read it back to find that it sounds artificial—it sounds like I’m trying to hide what I really want to say.
+So I imagine what I’m about to write isn’t going to be eloquent—it may not even be well written—but I can pretty much guarantee that it will be what I want to say.

 One year ago today, on the morning of March 10, 2016, I could walk.
 I spent the day complaining about sick kids, a sick me and a power outage.
 In the late afternoon of that same day, I fell 10 feet down a hole and broke my back.
 I couldn’t walk.
 I spent the evening in an ambulance; a trauma room; an imaging room; another ambulance; another trauma room; another imaging room and then intensive care where my exhaustion finally caught up with me and I slept for a few hours before surgery.
 I don’t think I complained much at all.
 I was scared to complain–as though my life was hanging in the balance and I thought I could get off for good behaviour.
 Or maybe I just hoped that if I didn’t complain it would mean it wasn’t real.

 Clearly it was real.
 365 days later I still have a lot of WTF moments.
 I get so angry at the universe while I try to understand how this could happen to me when there are so many terrible people in this world.
 I struggle to find the answers because they aren’t there.
 Life happens and it happens to anyone.
 We wouldn’t need laws if life just ever so kindly dropped a piano on everyone who made this world a scary place to live in.
 Looking for peace anywhere besides inside yourself will get you nowhere.

-I can’t say I have fully accepted my fate yet or that I am at peace…it has only been a year after all.
+I can’t say I have fully accepted my fate yet or that I am at peace—it has only been a year after all.
 But through my journey this year, I have clung to a certain quote that has allowed me the space to carry on as well as to grieve:

-“She was brave
+She was brave

-all at once”
+all at once

-I have been strong.
-I can allow myself that.
+I have been strong—I can allow myself that.
 I have come through more physical pain than I have ever endured before.
-I have re learned so much including how to sit up, drive, roll over and dress myself.
-I have endured bladder and bowel accidents and somehow realized that they are not the end of the world (they are the worst!!
-But they are not the end of the world).
+I have re-learned so much including how to sit up, drive, roll over and dress myself.
+I have endured bladder and bowel accidents and somehow realized that they are not the end of the world—they are the worst!!—but they are not the end of the world.
 I have comforted my children and their worries about my injury without crumbling along side them.
 I have done all of this because I am strong.

 I am brave.
 I am strong.
 I am broken.
 All at once.

 What I have realized is that the normalcy I thought I would get was far fetched.
-My life is different; it’s harder.
+My life is different—it’s harder.
 It takes more time to do absolutely everything.
 I’ve discovered that a new normal is what I was after all along.
 That discovery has allowed me a new sense of peace over the last few days.
 I now know that what I was chasing was not possible.
-Not at one year…not ever.
+Not at one year—not ever.
 What I really want is acceptance of my new normal.